n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 ## Clone configuration repository

 Kubernetes and n8n require a series of configuration files.
 You can clone these from [this repository](https://github.com/n8n-io/n8n-kubernetes-hosting/tree/gcp){:target=_blank .external-link} locally.
-The following steps will tell you which file configures what and what you need to change.
+The following steps explain the file configuration and how to add your information.

 Clone the repository with the following command: